Learn how to read an Option Chain in simple steps8 min read

 - Access to all the expiries: From the Option chain you can access all the strike prices, across all the expiries of a given underlying (eg. Nifty 50, Nifty Bank, TCS, etc.)

-- Informed Decision: Option Chain is also packed with lots of market intelligence data like Option Greeks, Open interest etc. which can be used to analyze and make the right decision before trading.
+- Making Informed Decision: Option Chain is also packed with lots of market intelligence data like Option Greeks, Open interest etc. which can be used to analyze and make the right decision before trading.

 Features inside the Option Chain

 LTP tab in the Option Chain shows the pricing information of all the calls and puts inside a single view along with the %change in the price.
 The price and %change in price changes real time from broadcast (tick by tick data).
 The price is the first important thing that the Option Trader looks at before placing any Option Trade.
+LTP values are updated real time during market hours.

 2. Open Interest: